Wallops Island National Wildlife Refuge offers hunting opportunities to those with a valid refuge permit. It is otherwise closed to the public.

 In 1975, three-hundred and forty-three acres of saltmarsh and woodlands sandwiched between Highway 175 and Chincoteague Bay were set aside as Wallops Island National Wildlife Refuge.
 Described as an "inviolate sanctuary" for migratory birds, this small plot also encompasses “Lucky Boy” fen, which is one of only four known sea-level fens in the state of Virginia.

 Wildlife conservation is at the heart of the National Wildlife Refuge System.
 It drives everything on U.S. Fish and Wildlife Service lands and waters managed within the Refuge System, from the purposes for which ais established to the recreational activities offered to the resource management tools used.
 Using conservation best practices, the Refuge System manages Service lands and waters to help ensure the survival of native wildlife species.

-Comprised mainly of salt marsh and woodlands, it is home to a variety of trust species, including upland and wetland-dependent migratory birds.
-Northern harriers are a common sight flying low over the marsh, looking for a meal.
-Eagles and great horned owls use the refuge to nest and raise their young.
+Comprised mainly ofand woodlands, this refuge is home to a variety of trust species, including upland and wetland-dependent migratory birds.
+Northern harriers are a common sight flying low over the marsh, looking for a meal, while great horned owls use the refuge to nest and raise their young.